harshadura/doc-viewer/README.md

 doc-viewer
 ==========

+@author: harshadura
+@license: GPL-v3

+Tools: Java 1.6, MySQL, Maven with Jetty plugin/Tomcat

 How to RUN
 ----------

-1. First run the SQL queries under (DB_with_sampleData.sql)
+1. First run the SQL queries under (DB_with_sampleData.sql): Default DB name: doc

 2. Change the username, password (if needed) under the (doc.properties) file

 3. Fire:  mvn clean install jetty:run

+4. Login the system with default user: harsha, pass: 123

-4. Logs will be created on (UserHome/doc-viewer-AppLog.log)
+5. Logs will be created at (UserHome/doc-viewer-AppLog.log)

 Assignment Spec
 ----------------